ipavanteja/Linux-Commands/README.md

   @teja$ tac file.txt
   olleH
   ```
-  - `-E` option will highlight the end of line.
+  - `-E` option will highlight the end of the line.
   ```
   @teja$ cat -E file.txt
   Hello$